niloufarnouri/markdown-portfolio/_includes/04-lists.md

-1. First item of my favorites list
+1. -First item of my favorites list-
-2. Second item
+2. Second **item** is more important